datacarpentry/shell-genomics/episodes/04-redirection.md

 ~~~
 {: .output}

-That's only the first line but it is a lot to take in.  `cut` is a program that will extract columns in tab-delimited
+That is only the first line of our file, but because there are a lot of columns, the output
+likely wraps around your terminal window and appears as multiple lines.
+Once we figure out which
+column our data is in, we can use a command called `cut` to extract the column of interest.

-files.
-It is a very good command to know.
-Lets look at just the first four columns in the header using the `|` redirect
+Because this is pretty hard to read, we can look at just a few column header names at a time by combining the `|` redirect and `cut`.
-and `cut`.

 ~~~
 $ head -n 1 SraRunTable.txt | cut -f1-4
 ~~~
 {: .bash}

+`cut` takes a `-f` flag, which stands for "field".
+This flag accepts a list of field numbers,
+in our case, column numbers.
+Here we are extracting the first four column names.

 ~~~
 BioSample_s InsertSize_l      LibraryLayout_s	Library_Name_s
 ~~~
 {: .output}

-`-f1-4` means to cut the first four fields (columns).
-The LibraryLayout_s column looks promising.
-Let's look at some data for just that column.
+The LibraryLayout_s column looks like it should have the information we want.
+Let's look at some
+of the data from that column.
+We can use `cut` to extract only the 3rd column from the file and
+then use the `|` operator with `head` to look at just the first few lines of data in that column.

 ~~~
 $ cut -f3 SraRunTable.txt | head -n 10